 If you have answered yes, please answer the three questions below:

-(i) When was your central heating system or partial central heating system installed?
+- (i) When was your central heating system or partial central heating system installed?
+Prior to our purchase - (ii) Do you have a maintenance contract for the central heating system?